frosch01/oil_fired_central_heating_sensing/README.md

 ### Bugs

-1. FIX: There are too many log entries at the file.
-Eliminate bubbling event source
+~~1.
+FIX: There are too many log entries in the file.
+Eliminate bubbling event source~~